Tasty nightclub raid: Reaction

 A photograph of the incident taken by a patron holding a camera which, in the darkness, had not been seen by police appeared on the front page of Melbourne's The Age newspaper under the headline "Hands Against The Wall".
 The resulting media attention created a great deal of political controversy, as well as embarrassment to the police force and the Kennett government of the day.
 The situation brought attention to a police force that had been noted as the most violent in Australia, dating back to 1984.
 Kennett described the event as "disturbing and extreme".

 In November 1994, the deputy ombudsman published a report on the incident, which found that the police officers' actions were "totally unreasonable" and that the club "had been treated differently because of its gay clientele.

-Lawyer Anna Brown OAM, now CEO of Equality Australia, campaigned hard for an apology to the gay community for the raid.
+Lawyer Anna Brown OAM, now CEO of Equality Australia, campaigned hard for an apology to the queer community for the raid.